mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

 ## 2021

+1. Mai, Z., Li, R., Kim, H., & Sanner, S. (2021).
+Supervised contrastive replay: Revisiting the nearest class mean classifier in online class-incremental continual learning.
+In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 3589-3599).

+     - *Recency Bias!!* of continual learning: The latest class has the most impact on the network.
+     - TP: Instead of softmax classification proposes nearest class mean classifier (prototype-based)
+       - Memory bank approaches for the continual setting
+     - Softmax Deficiency: New class (architecture modification)??
+Decouple representation and classification, Task-recency bias
+       - Proposes class prototype based learning.

+2. Sehwag, V., Chiang, M., & Mittal, P. (2021).
+Ssd: A unified framework for self-supervised outlier detection. *arXiv preprint arXiv:2103.12051*.

+     - TP asks what training information is required to design an effective outlier/out-of-distribution (OOD) detector
+     - TP: use self-supervised representation learning followed by a Mahalanobis distance based detection in the feature space
+       - Two possible extension to i) few-shot and ii) additional training labeled data!
+       - Scaling with eigenvalues removes the bias, making Mahalnobis distance effective for outlier detection in the feature space
+       - Equation 3 is hard to calculated
+         - how to cover the OOD mean variance? how to make sure they fall under different region (not zero or overlap with each other)
+     - Class clustering and cluster centric OOD detector (my thoughts: probabilistic decision?? using neuron statistics)
+       - requires to make sure the neuron statistics behaves accordingly
+       - computational expensive to find the mean and variance for all the classes!

+3. Wang, J., Ma, Z., Nie, F., & Li, X. (2021).
+Progressive self-supervised clustering with novel category discovery. *IEEE Transactions on Cybernetics*.

+     - Graph clustering perspective
+     - a novel clustering approach referred to as the progressive self-supervised clustering method with NCD (PSSCNCD),

-1. De Lange, M., Aljundi, R., Masana, M., Parisot, S., Jia, X., Leonardis, A., ... & Tuytelaars, T. (2021).
+4. De Lange, M., Aljundi, R., Masana, M., Parisot, S., Jia, X., Leonardis, A., ... & Tuytelaars, T. (2021).
 A continual learning survey: Defying forgetting in classification tasks. *IEEE transactions on pattern analysis and machine intelligence*, *44*(7), 3366-3385.

      - Focus on task incremental classification (TP)
        - a taxonomy and extensive overview of the state-of-the-art